COVID-19 rates drop in Virginia

-The figures below are counts by the Virginia Department of Health from 5 pm last Thursday to 5 pm Sunday.
+The figures below are counts by the Virginia Department of Health.

 Virginia: